Scarlett Johansson: 2005–2009: Collaborations with Woody Allen

-Marvel Cinematic Universe and worldwide recognition (2010–2013)
+2010–2013: Marvel Cinematic Universe and worldwide recognition

 Aspiring to appear on Broadway since childhood, Johansson made her debut in a 2010 revival of Arthur Miller's drama A View from the Bridge.
-Set in the 1950s in an Italian-American neighborhood in New York, it tells the tragic tale of Eddie (Liev Schreiber), who has an inappropriate love for his wife's orphaned niece, Catherine (Johansson).
+Set in the 1950s in an Italian American neighborhood in New York, it tells the tragic tale of Eddie (Liev Schreiber), who has an inappropriate love for his wife's orphaned niece, Catherine (Johansson).
 After initial reservations about playing a teenage character, Johansson was convinced by a friend to take on the part.
 Ben Brantley of The New York Times wrote Johansson "melts into her character so thoroughly that her nimbus of celebrity disappears".
 Variety's David Rooney was impressed with the play and Johansson in particular, describing her as the chief performer.
 She won the 2010 Tony Award for Best Performance by a Featured Actress in a Play.
 Some critics and Broadway actors criticized the award committee's decision to reward the work of mainstream Hollywood actors, including Johansson.
 In response, she said that she understood the frustration, but had worked hard for her accomplishments.

-Johansson played Black Widow in Jon Favreau's Iron Man 2 (2010), a part of the Marvel Cinematic Universe (MCU).
-Before she secured the role, she dyed her hair red to convince Favreau that she was right for the part, and undertook stunt and strength training to prepare for the role.
+Johansson secured the part of Black Widow in Jon Favreau's Iron Man 2 (2010), a part of the Marvel Cinematic Universe (MCU), after Emily Blunt was forced to opt out due to other obligations.
+Before she was cast, she dyed her hair red to convince Favreau that she was right for the part, and undertook stunt and strength training to prepare for the role.
 Johansson said the character resonated with her, and she admired the superhero's human traits.
 The film earned $623.9 million against its $200 million budget, and received generally positive reviews from critics, although reviewers criticized how her character was written.
 Tim Robey of The Daily Telegraph and Matt Goldberg thought that she had little to do but look attractive.
 In 2011, Johansson played the role of Kelly, a zookeeper in the family film We Bought a Zoo alongside Matt Damon.
 The film got mainly favorable reviews, and Anne Billson praised Johansson for bringing depth to a rather uninteresting character.
 Johansson earned a Teen Choice Award for Choice Movie Actress: Drama nomination for her performance.

 Johansson learned some Russian from a former teacher on the phone for her role as Black Widow in The Avengers (2012), another entry from the MCU.
 The film received mainly positive reviews and broke many box office records, becoming the third highest-grossing film both in the United States and worldwide.
 For her performance, she was nominated for two Teen Choice Awards and three People's Choice Awards.
 Later that year, Johansson portrayed actress Janet Leigh in Sacha Gervasi's Hitchcock, a behind-the-scenes drama about the making of Alfred Hitchcock's 1960 film Psycho.
 Roger Ebert wrote that Johansson did not look much like Leigh, but conveyed her spunk, intelligence, and sense of humor.